 Teacher and School-Related Employee of the Year

-The 2018 awards program honored over 230 outstanding employees from across the district.
-Michelle Dinwiddie, a 10th-grade English teacher at Lake Gibson High in Lakeland, was named the 2018 Polk County Teacher of the Year and Margie Foreman, a clinic nurse at James E. Stephens Elementary, was named the district’s School-Related Employee of the Year.
-Along with 12 finalists, the winners received cash awards and other prizes from event sponsors.
+The 2019 awards program will honor 240 outstanding employees from across the district.
+The event will be held Tuesday, January 15 at the RP Funding Center in Lakeland.
+Along with 12 finalists, the winners will receive cash awards and other prizes from event sponsors.
+In 2018, Michelle Dinwiddie, a 10th-grade English teacher at Lake Gibson High in Lakeland, was named the Polk County Teacher of the Year and Margie Foreman, a clinic nurse at James E. Stephens Elementary, was named the district’s School-Related Employee of the Year.

 Hall of Fame